What is Hygge? Learn Why it’s important and How to Implement it in your life!

 Saying Yes/Indulge Yourself:

-Something I kept coming across while I was learning about Hygge was the idea of indulging yourself.
+Something I kept coming across while learning about Hygge was the idea of indulging yourself.
 It’s about paying attention to what may bring you a measure of comfort or joy, and saying yes to that.
 From food, drinks, cozy sweaters, or anything within reason you can think of to make the season lovely.
 Do those things, eat those foods, say yes to yourself.

 In all that you do this season, create cozy.
 There are so many ways to do this!
 Take a moment to reflect on the things that make you feel warm and fuzzy inside.
 This list may include things like: spending time with friends/family, playing board games, cuddling up under a blanket with tea and a good book, going sledding with your children, baking and eating special treats, taking a day to give your home a cozy/warm atmosphere, the list goes on.
 Prioritize this, be intentional about being cozy.